-- 1.1 Entran Ltd has been commissioned to undertake a noise assessment for a proposed residential development at Land at Church Lane (the 'proposed development') in Lydden, Kent. - 1.2 The assessment has been undertaken to consider the noise levels at the proposed residential development site.
+- 1.1 Entran Ltd has been commissioned to undertake a noise assessment for a proposed residential development at 52 New Street, Ash, Nr Wingham. - 1.2 The assessment has been prepared to support a planning application for the Proposed Development to be submitted to Dover District Council.
+This assessment has been undertaken to consider the noise levels at the proposed residential development.
 The assessment considers the existing ambient noise and the suitability of the site for residential use. - 1.3 The potential noise impacts are assessed in accordance with the most relevant national and local standards and guidelines. - 1.4 The noise levels are assessed using criteria provided within BS 8233:2014 and the WHO Guidelines.
 This report is necessarily technical in nature and contains terminology relating to acoustics and noise.
 Therefore, a glossary together with a brief introduction to the subject of noise has been provided in Appendix A.